perpen/pod/README.md

   - use terminal as ui, eg for portal or model-t
     - needs node to exit when done
     - use readline for input
+- pairing
+  - stop pairing when owner disconnects. is timeout still necessary?
 - garbage collecting
   - delete container w/o connection for 2 hours
-- my own fancy stuff
+- fancy stuff
   - initialise tmux with 1 window per project, and the 3 panes
-- put all .pod-* files under ~/.pod/
-- delete tmux layouts, or find simple init method
+- find simple init method for tmux
 - tab title should be pod name
 - use chromium standalone app to get all keyboard shortcuts?